oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 # 1 Introduction

-_This section is non-normative_
+_The content in this section is non-normative, except where it is marked normative._

 OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
-OpenC2 typically uses a request-response paradigm where a Command is encoded by an OpenC2 Producer (managing application) and transferred to an OpenC2 Consumer (managed device or virtualized function) using a secure transport protocol.
-In addition, the Consumer can respond back with status and any requested information.
+OpenC2 typically uses a request-response paradigm where a _Command_ is encoded by a _Producer_ (managing application) and transferred to a _Consumer_ (managed device or virtualized function) using a secure transfer protocol, and the Consumer can respond with status and any requested information.

 OpenC2 allows the application producing the commands to discover the set of capabilities supported by the managed devices.
-Thus, allowing the managing application to adjust its behavior to take advantage of the features exposed by the managed device.
+These capabilities permit the managing application to adjust its behavior to take advantage of the features exposed by the managed device.
 The capability definitions can be easily extended in a noncentralized manner, allowing standard and non-standard capabilities to be defined with semantic and syntactic rigor.

 ## 1.1 IPR Policy
-This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the OASIS IPR Policy, the mode chosen when the Technical Committee was established.
-For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page (https://www.oasis-open.org/committees/openc2/ipr.php).
+This specification is provided under the [Non-Assertion](https://www.oasis-open.org/policies-guidelines/ipr#Non-Assertion-Mode) Mode of the [OASIS IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), the mode chosen when the Technical Committee was established.
+For information on whether any patents have been disclosed that may be essential to implementing this specification, and any offers of patent licensing terms, please refer to the Intellectual Property Rights section of the TC's web page ([https://www.oasis-open.org/committees/openc2/ipr.php](https://www.oasis-open.org/committees/openc2/ipr.php)).

 ## 1.2 Terminology

+_This section is normative._

 * **Action**: The task or activity to be performed (e.g., 'deny').
-* **Actuator**: The entity that performs the Action (e.g., 'Stateless Packet Filter').
+* **Actuator**: The function performed by the Consumer that executes the Command (e.g., 'Stateless Packet Filtering').
+* **Argument**: A property of a Command that provides additional information on how to perform the Command, such as date/time, periodicity, duration, etc.
-* **Command**: A message defined by an Action-Target pair that is sent from a Producer and received by a Consumer.
+* **Command**: A Message defined by an Action-Target pair that is sent from a Producer and received by a Consumer.
 * **Consumer**: A managed device / application that receives Commands.
 Note that a single device / application can have both Consumer and Producer capabilities.
+* **Message**: A content- and transport-independent set of elements conveyed between Consumers and Producers
 * **Producer**: A manager application that sends Commands.
-* **Response**: A message from a Consumer to a Producer acknowledging the receipt of a Command, providing the appropriate status and/or returning the requested resources.
+* **Response**: A Message from a Consumer to a Producer acknowledging a Command or returning the requested resources or status to a previously received request.
+* **Specifier**: A property or field that identifies a Target or Actuator to some level of precision.
 * **Target**: The object of the Action, i.e., the Action is performed on the Target (e.g., IP Address).

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[BCP 14, RFC2119](#rfc2119)] [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [[RFC2119](#rfc2119)] and [[RFC8174](#rfc8174)] when, and only when, they appear in all capitals, as shown here.

 ## 1.3 Normative References